Lucazanoni/analysis-of-filter-press-analogic-variables/README.md

 ## Structure of this Project

 In the file tirocinio.py there are all the functions.
 First of all there is the need to call the function **change_global_names** to define the names of the analog variables in the dataframe.
-Then the functions
--